-Ernst Heinkel was apprenticed as machinist at a foundry and later studied at the Technical Academy of Stuttgart.
-There Heinkel became enthusiastic for aviation and fascinated by Zeppelins.
-Around 1910, Heinkel built his first aircraft inspired by the plans of Henri Farman.
+Ernst Heinkel was born in Grunbach, today a part of Remshalden, Germany.
+As a young man he was apprenticed as machinist at a foundry.
+In the autumn semester of 1907 Ernst Heinkel began his studies at the Technical University of Stuttgart in the field of mechanical engineering.
+As a student he experienced the accident of the Zeppelin LZ 4 on 5 August 1908 in Echterdingen near Stuttgart and it became clear to him that the future of aviation lay in aircraft.
+After the accident, he became involved in aircraft construction, which gradually began in Germany.
+In 1909 he attended the first international air show in Germany in Frankfurt am Main.
+Around 1910, Heinkel built his first aircraft inspired by the planes of Henri Farman.
 However, one year later his plane crashed and Ernst Heinkel was injured severely.
+Despite the accident, Heinkel now knew that he wanted to build airplanes.
 Still, he was employed at Luft-Verkehrs Gesellschaft and later Albatros.
 Ernst Heinkel designed the Albatros B-II, a reconnaissance aircraft used during the early stages of the First World War.
 During the war, Heinkel’s planes were used by the Austro-Hungarian army and Germany‘s Kaiserliche Marine.
 Starting from 1914, Heinkel was employed by Hansa-Brandenburg where he designed land- and seaplanes.

 In 1922, Ernst Heinkel founded the Heinkel-Flugzeugwerke company at Warnemünde.
 However, due to the restrictions placed on German aircraft manufacturing by the Treaty of Versailles, Heinkel looked overseas for contracts, with some seaplane designs being licence-built in Sweden and working on catapult-launched seaplanes for the Imperial Japanese Navy.
 Heinkel’s relationship with Japan was believed to be especially close, since the Japanese government apparently helped Heinkel to cover up his violation of the Versailles Treaty, which banned the construction of military aircraft in Germany.

-Since Ernst Heinkel was enthusiastic about exploring alternative forms of aircraft propulsion and donated aircraft to Wernher von Braun who was back then researching rocket propulsion for aircraft.
+Ernst Heinkel was obsessed with the idea of developing high-speed aircraft.
+Since he was enthusiastic about exploring alternative forms of aircraft propulsion and donated aircraft to Wernher von Braun who was back then researching rocket propulsion for aircraft.
+In 1938 the He 176, the world’s first rocket aircraft powered by liquid propellant, was tested.
 He also sponsored the research of Hans von Ohain into turbojet engines, which led to the flight of the Heinkel He 178, the first aircraft to fly solely under turbojet power by Erich Warsitz in 1939.

 References and Further Reading: